Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 	>**Note:** Each Visual Studio Code instance can only debug one module, so its recommended to enable this debugger wait code only only one module at a time.

-2. Select the deployment.debug.template.json in the Explorer pane of Visual Studio Code and right click to display the context menu.
-Select Build and Run IoT Solution in Simulator.
+2. Select the *`*deployment.debug.template.json* in the Explorer pane of Visual Studio Code and right click to display the context menu.
+Select "Build and Run IoT Solution in Simulator".

 3. Attach debugger to module (optional)